deirde/sws_scripts/readme.md

 .
 File mirroring from local to remote (FTP and SFTP)<br/>
 .
 File mirroring from remote to local (FTP and SFTP)<br/>
 .
 Mount and unmount remote filesystem (FTP and SSH)<br/>
 .
-Sync the remote environment with the local one (files and database)<br/>
+Sync the remote environment with the local one (files and database), requires WP-CLI.<br/>